Kossoff Burst

-Kossoff Burst is a 1959 Gibson Gibson Les Paul Standard that was played by Free guitarist Paul Kossoff from 1970-1976.
+The Kossoff Burst is a 1959 Gibson Les Paul Standard that was played by Free guitarist Paul Kossoff from 1970-1976.
 The guitar was broken during a concert when Kossoff threw it in the air.
-The guitar is currently owned Guitar collector Kris Blakely aka “Fried Okra” and was purchased in 2016 through a private sale with Arthur Ram for an undisclosed amount.
 In 2011 the guitar was recreated and reissued by Gibson's Custom Shop.

 History

 Kossoff played the guitar from 1970 until his death in 1976.
 Kossoff played in the band Free and he broke the neck on the guitar in the 1970s when he threw it up in the air and failed to catch it during a concert.
 He then picked up Arthur Ramm's 1968 Gibson Les Paul Goldtop to finish the concert.
 He told Ramm he would like to keep the goldtop and he would give him the Les Paul that he broke during the concert after it was repaired.
 Kossoff repaired the guitar but did not keep his promise.
-After Kossoff's death the guitar was sold to Ramm by Paul Kossoff's father for 800 pounds, as this is what Koss owed his father for getting it out of hock.
-Thirty-nine years later, Arthur Ramm decided to place send the guitar to auction.
-The guitar was listed by Bonhams auction house in 2015 but later removed and returned to Arthur Ramm.
-Guitar collector Kris Blakely, aka “Fried Okra,” acquired the guitar in 2016 through a private sale with Arthur Ramm for an undisclosed amount.
-In 2018 he allowed the guitar to be displayed at the Songbirds Guitar Museum.
+After Kossoff's death the guitar was sold to Ramm by's father for 800 pounds, as this is what Koss owed his father for getting it out of hock.
+Thirty-nine years later, Ramm sold the guitar at an auction.
+The guitar was listed by Bonhams in 2015 but later removed and returned to Ramm.
+In 2018 the guitar was displayed at the Songbirds Guitar Museum.